rameshagowda/Robotic-Process-Automation-RPA-/README.md

 # Robotic-Process-Automation-RPA-
-Automation of desktop, web, citrix based application using RPA tools such as Automaton Anywhere, BluePrism and UiPath.
+Automation of desktop, web, mainframe and citrix based application using RPA tools such as BluePrism, PegaRobotics, Automaton Anywhere and UiPath.
-These applications should be rule based, structured and static.
+These applications should be rule based, structured and manual.

 Note - RPA tools are not available for free.